qhris/Muses72320/README.md

 ## License

+MIT.
 Please read over the LICENSE file included in the project.